rstudio/education.rstudio.com/content/blog/2020-07-19-teaching-the-tidyverse-in-2020-part-4-when-to-purrr/index.markdown

 ## ]
 ```

-purrr is a great solution for working with list columns, and hence for flattening JSON files.
+purrr is a great solution for working with lists, and hence for flattening JSON files.
 There are a couple ways we can solve this problem with purrr.
 I'll start with the less verbose approach.

 ```r